- About

 The HOTMA changes are designed to ensure that families are receiving the appropriate amount of assistance from the government based on their income, assets and expenses.
 These new rules are intended to make it easier for households to complete the process of recertifying their financial status by decreasing the amount of paperwork necessary to process reexaminations.

 The U.S. Department of Housing and Urban Development (HUD) has revised the Housing Quality Inspection Standards (HQS) for the Housing Choice Voucher (HCV) program.
-All Public Housing Authorities (PHA) must begin using the National Standards for the Physical Inspection of Real Estate (NSPIRE) protocols for all inspections by Oct.
-1, 2025.
-HOC intends to implement the new standards in the Spring of 2025.
+All Public Housing Authorities (PHAs) must use the National Standards for the Physical Inspection of Real Estate (NSPIRE) protocols for all inspections by February 1, 2027.

 The focus of NSPIRE is on ensuring that residents of HUD housing live in safe, habitable dwellings and the items and components located inside and outside of HUD housing units are functionally adequate, operable and free of health and safety hazards.